Bob Menendez accused of helping Qatar in exchange for bribes

 Copied

-Sen. Bob Menendez is facing new charges alleging he took payoffs to assist the government of Qatar.
+Sen. Bob Menendez is facing new allegations he took payoffs to assist the government of Qatar.
 He was already facing allegations of accepting bribes and conspiring to act as a foreign agent for Egypt.
 The senator’s attorney says the newest allegations “stink of desperation.”Jan.
 3, 2024

 How a woman's flower art blossomed after painful health setback